latenitefilms/BRAWToolbox/README.md

 Currently the source code for BRAW Toolbox is private, however we may release it under a MIT License at a later date after it's been publicly released on the Mac App Store.

+### I've run into a bug.
+Where can I find the log files?

+You can find the log files here:

+`/Users/YOUR-USER-NAME/Library/Group Containers/A5HDJTY9X5.com.latenitefilms.BRAWToolbox/Library/Application Support/`

+You can find any crash reports here:

+`/Users/YOUR-USER-NAME/Library/Logs/DiagnosticReports`

 ---

 ## Credits

-BRAW Toolbox has been created by Chris Hocking at [LateNite Films](https://latenitefilms.com).
+BRAW Toolbox has been thrown together by [Chris Hocking](https://github.com/latenitefilms) at [LateNite Films](https://latenitefilms.com).

+Chris also created [CommandPost](https://commandpost.io) and [Gyroflow Toolbox](https://github.com/latenitefilms/GyroflowToolbox).

 The BRAW Toolbox icon was designed by the amazing [Matthew Skiles](http://matthewskiles.com).